-Usage Guide: Confederation is for divide large AS into several smaller AS, while still
+Usage Guide: Confederation is for divide large AS into several smaller AS, while still identified as the large AS.
+Create large AS number with this command.

 Switch(config-router)# bgp confederation identifier 600

 Related Command: bgp confederation peers, no bgp confederation peers no bgp confederation peers <as-id> [<as-id>..]